 Also, read – Is Blockchain a Hoax For Corporate?
 Experts Opinion

 Blockchain tech also finds use in creating decentralized peer-to-peer ride-sharing applications.
 This will allow both car owners as well as passengers to arrange the terms of travel in a safe way without the involvement of third-party, centralized providers (such as Uber).
 Arcade City and La’Zooz are examples of startups currently working in this space.

-These apps can also use built-in e-wallets, making it much easier for users to automatically pay for expenses such as parking, highway tolls and fuel or electricity top-ups.
+These apps can also use built-in e-wallets, making it much easier for users to automatically pay for expenses such as parking, highway tolls, and fuel or electricity top-ups.
 Startups like UBS, ZF, and Innogy are building blockchain-based e-wallets exactly for this purpose.
-Blockchain could also be significant in disrupting transaction costs which exist across payment services in transport.
+Blockchain could also be significant in disrupting transaction costs that exist across payment services in transport.
 It will lower expenses and provide scalable solutions for tracking orders and authenticating increasingly in-demand same-day and one-hour delivery services.

-All in all, it is clear to see that blockchain is going to be a game changer for the transport industry.
+All in all, it is clear to see that blockchain is going to be a game-changer for the transport industry.
 If huge companies like IBM, startups as well as governments work together in solving the problems that plague transportation today, blockchain’s role in the sector will only expand, and so will the productivity of the space.